-Amanda J. Khan, PhD (she/her) is a licensed clinical psychologist and researcher.
+Amanda J. Khan, PhD (she/they) is a licensed clinical psychologist and researcher.
 Dr. Khan has trained in Ketamine-Assisted Psychotherapy with Polaris Insight Center, MDMA-Assisted Therapy with MAPS, and serves as a Psilocybin Therapist on the UCSD clinical trial for phantom limb pain.
 At Sage, she offers attachment-oriented and trauma-informed virtual ketamine-assisted therapy, individual psychotherapy, and post-psychedelic integration.

 Dr. Khan identifies as biracial, bisexual, buddhist-pagan, and sees cultural humility as an integral part of set and setting.
 Her personal practices include vipassana meditation, hiking with her partner, traversing non-ordinary states, creative expression, herbalism, and embodying non-violent communication.